tednguyendev/nimble_challenge/README.md

 To improve this, I also tried to use the Typhoeus to try to crawl, and although I found that it can speed up this process a lot by fetching pages parallelly, doing this faster also means that we are sending more requests to the servers, which also means that we are more likely to be banned(it only took like 4 or 5 CSV file uploads to be rate limited).

-The first method is to partially load and show the user the scraped data for each keyword as soon as possible.
+The first method is to the polling method to keep loading and showing the user the scraped data for each keyword as soon as possible.

 Like this,